mafi2/mafi2.github.io/index.md

 ---

+### Most Recent Work

+I am currently working in Roche's phc department in the Data, Analytics & Imaging group.
+I utilize deep learning and self-supervised methods to create cutting-edge solutions for medical image analysis and various downstream tasks in digital pathology.
+This role combines healthcare, product development, deep learning and bio-medical image analysis, making it a challenging and rewarding place to work.
+Our first results on foundational models in digital pathology will be published in 2023/24 (arXiv link will folow).
+Learn more about the work we do at Roche's phc [here](https://www.roche.com/about/strategy/personalised-healthcare).

+---

 ### Projects

 Master thesis: _"Tackling Challenges and Enhancing Disease Diagnosis in Medical Imaging with Deep Metric Learning"_ supervised by [Prof. Ommer](https://ommer-lab.com) (LMU Munich) and [Prof. Hamprecht](https://hci.iwr.uni-heidelberg.de/ial) (University of Heidelberg)